JaredXwos/WordBlitz/README.md

 - Optimise the button clicks and swipes somehow (was built rushed)
 - Make a picker to allow users to choose timing for simulated boggle game
 - Create a field in config to save a user created time and use that in the timer object
-- Allow for score of correct words to be counted
+- Allow users to delete words before they are checked and score counted
-- Count wrong words

 ### Less immediate To-do
 - Figure out how to detect swiping and fix that as a binding